 Demographic information.
 The online survey also collected demographic information as considerations in the study and identified K-12 graduates' characteristics as study participants.
 In writing up the report, the researchers chose to include and discuss four elements: User Type, Gender, Age (2018 as the base year), and Location of Residence.
 The data for User Type came from participants' responses to the perceived frequency of technology use each day.
-Choices included Beginner (10% or less), Average (less than 50%, greater than 10%), Above Average (less than 100%, greater than 50%), and Heavy user (100%).
+Choices included Beginner (10% or less), Average (less than 50%, greater than 50%), and Heavy user (100%).